microsoft/fast/specs/anchored-region/anchored-region.md

 *Attributes:*
 - anchor - The html id of the HTMLElement used as the anchor around which the positioning region is placed.
 This must be set for the component's positioning logic to be active.

-- viewport - Used to identify the HTMLElement used as the viewport the component uses to determine available layout space around the anchor element.
-Possible values are the id of the desired viewport element, '#document' or '#parent'.
-The default value is '#parent'.
+- viewport - The ID of the HTMLElement to be used as the viewport used to determine available layout space around the anchor element.
+If unset the parent element of the anchored region is used.

 - horizontal-positioning-mode - Can be 'uncontrolled', 'locktodefault', 'dynamic' or 'onetime'.
 Default is 'uncontrolled'.
 - horizontal-default-position - Can be 'start', 'end', 'left', 'right' or 'unset'.
 Default is 'unset'